 This Gitzo top plate is for smaller Gitzo tripods.
 The short cylindrical collar just beneath the top of this plate is 70mm in diameter; this is what your tripod clamps onto.
 The Gitzo top plate is the lightest weight, most stable and most compact head available for your Gitzo.
 Gitzo product #GI349. $50.

 Gitzo dual top plate.
-Useful for when you want to video alongside your still camera.
+Useful for when you want to video alongside your still camera, do stereo photography.....or whatever.
 Useful for when you want to isolate your microphone from your noisy camera.
 Useful for dual camera stereo images.
 Its usefulness is only limited by the photographer's imagination.
 The tripod socket is 3/8-16TPI.
 The camera screws are 1/4-20TPI. $50.

 Gitzo 4" half ball.
 3/8-16TPI camera screw.
 3 screws in the top plate allow you to lock down your tripod head. $100 by itself or $80 with a tripod.
 This will fit either of the Peter Lisand tripods listed below.
 It will fit a Miller tripod that will also accept the 100mm half ball listed below.
 It fit a Vinten tripod with a 100mm bowl which I sold.